drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-04-the-rendering.md

 ## #4 - The rendering.
 _Let's tackle the rendering, how hard can that be, right?_

-Yes my friends the day has come, we will need to do some rendering!
-Thankfully, I have allready decided to offload all the heavy lifting to a library.
-So I did say to write this without libraries, but this let's me show my point for this whole thing.
+Yes, my friends the day has come, we will need to do some rendering!
+Thankfully, I have already decided to offload all the heavy lifting to a library.
+So I did say to write this without libraries, but this lets me show my point for this whole thing.
 My point is that we do not need libraries to handle user actions, state management and DOM manipulation.
 That is what JavaScript is invented to do.
 It is designed for that very purpose.
-My point is that we should try to see how far we come without resorting to using thousands of lines of 3rd party code before we absolutely need to, or it just makes sense with respect to cost, risk, time and resources.
-It is all a balancing act, and is something we should be concious and aware of when building systems.
-And now the time has come in this project, that I feel that writing a markdown compiler is not something I want to do at this point in time, when MarkedJS is pretty lean and does the job wonderfully.
+My point is that we should try to see how far we come without resorting to using thousands of lines of 3rd party code before we need to, or it just makes sense concerning cost, risk, time and resources.
+It is all a balancing act and is something we should be conscious and aware of when building systems.
+And now the time has come in this project, that I feel that writing a markdown compiler is not something I want to do at this point when MarkedJS is pretty lean and does the job wonderfully.
 I also want it to be extensible, but more on why later.

 We left off getting a link to the markdown file off the addressMap.
 That link is delegated to the renderPage function.